cabbgedog/MediaX_pre/content/publication/PrismGS: Physically-Grounded Anti-Aliasing for High-Fidelity Large-Scale 3D Gaussian Splatting/index.md

 ---
-title: '4D-MoDe: Towards Editable and Scalable Volumetric Streaming via Motion-Decoupled 4D Gaussian Compression'
+title: 'PrismGS: Physically-Grounded Anti-Aliasing for High-Fidelity Large-Scale 3D Gaussian Splatting'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here